ferdy203/Ferdy/README.md

 **Dakia** is an advanced API Gateway designed with developers in mind, offering a fully configurable, extensible and programmable solution.
 With Dakia, developers are treated as first-class citizens, enabling them to customize and tailor the gateway to fit the unique needs...

-## Limitations ☠️

-> These limitations will be addressed over time as we continue to improve the dakia.

-- Currently supports only `UTF-8` character encoding.
-- Only the round-robin load balancing algorithm is available at the moment.
-- IPv6 addresses are not supported at this time; only IPv4 is supported.

 ## Features

 - **Fully Programmable**: Tailor the API Gateway to your specific needs with custom plugins and middleware in multiple languages.